wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    PROTIP: A resource group can contain resources from <strong>multiple regions</strong>.

    PROTIP: When naming Resource Groups, keep in mind that they are used to organize resources so that're easier to <strong>delete</strong>.
-So limit the number of resources under each one so that you're not blocked from deleting the group becuase you still need that one resource.
+So limit the number of resources under each one so that you're not blocked from deleting the group because you still need that one resource.
 So using Resource Groups for each point in the lifecycle makes sense (dev, qa, stage, green, blue, etc.).

    If no dashes are in the name, double-clicking on that name would select the entire name.